mitranim/gow/readme.md

 * There are no other processes in this tab that use raw mode; examples:
   * Editors such as `nano`/`vim`/`emacs`.
   * Another `gow` with `-r`.
+* The subprocess does not need to read from stdin.

 In Docker, or in any other non-interactive environment, `-r` may produce errors related to terminal state.
 Examples: